getseabird/seabird/README.md

 # Seabird

-Seabird is a native cross-platform Kubernetes desktop client that makes it super easy to explore your cluster's resources.
-We aim to visualize all common resource types in a simple, bloat-free user interface.
+Seabird is the the native Kubernetes desktop IDE designed for seamless cluster exploration.
+Equipped with essential features including a terminal for executing commands, comprehensive monitoring through logs and metrics, and an intuitive interface for easy navigation.
+Effortlessly create Kubernetes resources using our integrated editor, which conveniently places the API reference at your fingertips.

 ![Screenshot](https://getseabird.github.io/images/screenshot.png)